-The following table sets forth the present value as of December 31, 2019 of the benefit of the Named Executive Officers under the defined benefit pension plan.
+The following table sets forth the present value as of December 31, 2020 of the benefit of the Named Executive Officers under the defined benefit pension plan.

-Name of Number of Years Credited Service Present Value of Accumulated Benefit Payments During Last Fiscal Year
+Name of Number of Years Credited Service Accumulated Benefit Payments During Last Fiscal Year

 Executive Officer Plan Name (#) (\$) (\$)

 Scott M. Quist None

 Garrett S. Sill None

 Stephen C. Johnson None

 S. Andrew Quist None

 Jeffrey R.Stephens None

-EOUITY COMPENSATION PLAN INFORMATION
+EQUITY COMPENSATION PLAN INFORMATION

-The following table sets forth certain information as of December 31, 2019 with respect to compensation plans (including individual compensation arrangements) under which the Company's equity securities are authorized for issuance, aggregated as follows:
+The following table sets forth certain information as of December 31, 2020 with respect to compensation plans (including individual compensation arrangements) under which the Company's equity securities are authorized for issuance, aggregated as follows:

-- · All compensation plans previously approved by security holders; and - · All compensation plans previously approved by security holders; and
+- · All compensation plans previously approved by security holders; and - All compensation plans not previously approved by security holders.

-Α В С

-Number of

-Securities

-Remaining

-Available for

-Number of Future

-Securities to Weighted Issuance

-be Issued Average under Equity

-upon Exercise Price Compensation

-Exercise of of Plans

-Outstanding Outstanding (Excluding

-Options, Options, Securities

-Warrants Warrants and Reflected in

-Plan Category and Rights Rights Column A)

-Equity compensation plans approved by stockholders (1) 1,680,185(2) \$ 4.41(2) 205,664(3)

-Equity compensation plans not approved by stockholders 0 - 0
+A В С Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity compensation plans approved by stockholders (1) 1,735,529 (2) \$4.33 (2) 591,872 (3) Equity compensation plans not approved by stockholders 0 - 0

-- This reflects the 2013 Stock Option Plan (the "2013 Plan") and the 2014 Director Stock Option Plan (the "2014 Director Plan").
+(1) This reflects the 2013 Stock Option Plan (the "2013 Plan") and the 2014 Director Stock Option Plan (the "2014 Director Plan").
 The 2013 Plan was approved by the stockholders at the annual stockholders meeting held on July 12, 2013, which reserved 450,000 shares of Class A common stock of which 150,000 shares of Class A common stock could be issued in place of up to 150,000 shares of Class C common stock for issuance thereunder.
 The 2014 Director Plan was approved by stockholders at the annual stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
 The 2013 Plan was amended by the stockholders at the annual stockholders meeting held on July 1, 2015 to authorize an additional 450,000 shares of Class A common stock to be available for issuance under the Plan, of which up to 200,000 Class A common shares may be issued as up to 200,000 shares of Class C common stock.
-The 2013 Plan was further amended by the stockholders at the annual stockholders meeting held on June 29, 2017 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the Plan, of which up to 250,000 Class A common shares may be issued in place of up to 250,000 shares of Class C common stock. - (2) The weighted average exercise prices reflect solely the shares of Class A common stock that will be issued upon exercise of outstanding options. - (3) This number includes 188,054 shares of Class A common stock available for future issuance under the 2013 Plan, and 17,610 shares of Class A common stock available for future issuance under the 2014 Director Plan.
+The 2013 Plan was further amended by the stockholders at the annual stockholders meeting held on June 29, 2017 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the Plan, of which up to 250,000 Class A common shares may be issued in place of up to 250,000 shares of Class C common stock.
+The 2013 Plan was further amended by the stockholders at the annual stockholders meeting held on June 26, 2020 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the Plan, of which up to 350,000 Class A common shares may be issued in place of up to 350,000 shares of Class C common stock.
+The 2014 Director Plan was amended by the stockholders at the annual stockholders meeting held on June 26, 2020 to authorize an additional 100,000 shares of Class A common stock to be available for issuance under the Plan.

+- (2) The weighted average exercise prices reflect solely the shares of Class A common stock that will be issued upon exercise of outstanding options. - (3) This number includes 502,072 shares of Class A common stock available for future issuance under the 2013 Plan, and 89,800 shares of Class A common stock available for future issuance under the 2014 Director Plan.